The Beginner’s Guide on How to Become a Teacher

 Education Coursework

-In addition to courses that relate to your major and minor, you will take education classes to earn your teacher certification.
-The specific classes you need to take will depend on whether you are getting certified in elementary, secondary, or special education, or another area.
+In addition to courses related to your major and minor, you will take education classes to earn your teacher certification.
+The specific classes you need to take will depend on whether you are getting certified in elementary education, secondary education, special education, or another area.
 Regardless of the type of certification you are pursuing, there are certain types of education classes that every prospective teacher can expect to take:

-• Special Education: Whether or not you are pursuing special education certification, you will likely be required to take some coursework in this area.
-Even general education teachers must understand special education to some extent.
+- Special education: Even if you are not pursuing special education certification, you will likely be required to take some coursework in this area because all teachers must understand special education to some extent.

 Student Teaching

-Becoming a teacher involves several steps.
-The education and certification process culminates in a real-world teaching experience.
-Most universities and colleges refer to this step “student teaching.”
+The teacher preparation program culminates in a real-world teaching experience, known as student teaching, mentored teaching, clinical experience, or internship.
 This means that you work side-by-side with a classroom teacher to hone your skills, learn from a mentor, and practice being a real teacher before you get your own position at a school.
+Student teaching is often completed during the final year of study.
+You will need to accumulate a certain number of hours of classroom experience, which may also include volunteering in schools or tutoring programs, observing classroom teachers, and actively participating in classrooms.

 Requirements

-The specific requirements for your student teaching experience will depend on your university or college certification program.
-It may be just one semester at one school, it could be a full year at one school, or it might be split between two different classrooms.
+The specific requirements for your student teaching experience will depend on your university or college certification program and state requirements.
+It may be one or two semesters in one classroom or split between two classrooms.
+Colleges realize the importance of matching you with an experienced mentor who teaches a subject compatible with your certification area.
 In most cases, your program will have an office dedicated to placement in student teaching positions.
-Colleges realize the importance of matching you with an experienced mentor who teaches a subject that is compatible with your certification area.

 Making the Most of the Experience

 Student teaching puts your learning into practice.
 The practical experience you will gain by student teaching in the classroom will help you develop your skills.
-Work with your mentor teacher and allow him or her to guide you.
-Accept advice and constructive criticism and use it to improve.
+Accept advice and constructive criticism from your mentor teacher and use it to improve.
 Another great way to take advantage of this experience is to record yourself as you student teach.
-When you can see and hear what you are doing, you can begin to understand the areas in which you need improvement.
+Observing your own performance can help you better understand the areas in which you need improvement.

 Alternatives

-Your certification program may accept alternative experiences in the place of student teaching.
+Your certification program may accept alternative experiences in place of student teaching.
 Contact someone in the department to find out what other experiences may be accepted.
-For instance, if you previously worked as an instructor in a charter or private school that did not require you to be certified, that may count towards your student teaching credits.
-Another possibility may be a teaching position you held with a volunteer organization such as the Peace Corps.
-Check with your school for more information how to become a teacher through alternative experiences.
+For instance, if you previously worked as an instructor in a charter or private school that did not require certification, that may count towards your student teaching credits.
+Another possible alternative may be a teaching position with a volunteer organization such as the Peace Corps.

 If you become certified as a teacher in one state but want to move to another and still be able to work as a teacher, you must meet the requirements for teacher certification in that new state.
-States that are part of the National Association of State Directors of Teacher Education and Certification, or NASDTEC, may have interstate agreements.
+States that are part of the National Association of State Directors of Teacher Education and Certification (NASDTEC), may have interstate agreements.
 In these agreements, each state outlines which other states’ certificates are acceptable for transfer.
-For instance, if you received certification in Alabama and want to move to Georgia, you can immediately begin to seek work there under their interstate agreement.
+For instance, if you received certification in Alabama and move to Georgia, you can immediately seek work there under their interstate agreement.
 You will, however, need to meet certain additional requirements within a specified amount of time.
 See our guide to reciprocity for further details on transferring teacher certification.

 Adding Endorsements